kai824/tp/docs/UserGuide.md

 1. Copy the file to the folder you want to use as the _home folder_ for TalentFolio.

-1. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar talentfolio.jar` command to run the application.<br>
+1. Open a command terminal, navigate into the folder you put the jar file in (e.g. using the `cd` command), and use the `java -jar talentfolio.jar` command to run the application.<br>
    A GUI similar to the below should appear in a few seconds.
-Note how the app contains some sample data.<br>
+Note how the app contains some sample data.
+It is recommended to clear the sample data before your own personal use as the sample data will not be automatically overwritten.<br>
    ![Ui](images/Ui.png)

-1. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
+1. Type the command in the command box and press Enter to execute it.
+E.g. typing **`help`** and pressing Enter will open the help window.<br>
    Some example commands you can try:

    * `list` : Lists all candidates.